Milley takes swipe at ‘wannabe dictator’ Trump in retirement speech

 That same summer, Milley backed the effort to rename Army bases named after Confederate generals, a stance at odds with the former president.

-And in the leadup to the 2020 presidential election, Milley sought to ensure a peaceful transition of power when he called his Chinese counterpart to assure the general that the American government was “not going to attack or conduct any kinetic operations against you,” according to the book “Peril” by Bob Woodward and
+And in the lead-up to the 2020 presidential election, Milley sought to ensure a peaceful transition of power when he called his Chinese counterpart to assure the general that the American government was “not going to attack or conduct any kinetic operations against you,” according to the book “Peril” by Bob Woodward and Robert Costa.

 Trump was never directly referred to during Friday’s ceremony at Joint Base-Myer Henderson Hall, with speakers instead lavishing praise on Milley for his service to the country across more than four decades in the military.